tanzeel0/Bankist2/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Introduction
-Bankist2 is a modern banking web application that provides users with a sleek, intuitive interface to manage their finances.
-It simulates a real-world online banking experience with a clean and responsive design.

 ## Features
 - **User Authentication**: Simulated login using a hardcoded username and password.
 - **Account Overview**: Users can view their total balance, deposits, withdrawals, and interest.